jakobroenn02/jakobroenn02/README.md

 - 🎮 Playing competitive shooters and strategy games
 - ✈️ Flying in DCS World — nothing beats the complexity of a full A-10C startup procedure
 - 🔧 Modding Arma 3 and tinkering with game mechanics
-- 📚 Reading about operating systems, computer architecture, and software engineering history
+- 📚 Currently reading The Shellcoder's Handbook: Discovering and Exploiting Security Holes

 <br/>